isb-cgc/readthedocs/docs/source/sections/Gaining-Access-To-Controlled-Access-Data.rst

 You can gain access to  **controlled data** by two different methods via ISB-CGC.
 The methods can be used simultaneously if needed.

-  - Select this method for `Interactive computing <controlled-access/Controlled-data-Interactive.html>`_:
+Select this method for `Interactive computing <controlled-access/Controlled-data-Interactive.html>`_:

   * Provides access to controlled data for 24 hours at a time;
   * Uses your *personal* credentials;
   * Example uses: the ISB-CSC Web App or R Studio

-  - Select this method for `Programmatic computing <controlled-access/Controlled-data-GCP.html>`_:
+Select this method for `Programmatic computing <controlled-access/Controlled-data-GCP.html>`_:

   * Provides access to controlled data for seven days at a time;
   * Uses the credentials of a *service account*, acting on your behalf;
   * Example uses: using a Google Cloud Project; running a program from a Google Compute Engine (GCE) Virtual Machine (VM)

+This diagram details the processing of acquiring controlled access.
+The blue rectangles represent entities, the gray boxes represent steps that need to be taken, and the ovals represent the results of those steps.

  .. image:: controlled-access/Controlled-Access-Flowchart.png
    :align: center